unicode-org/message-format-wg/exploration/0006-number-selection.md

 MF1 supported selection on either cardinal plurals or ordinal numbers, via the `plural` and `selectordinal` selectors.
-It also customized this selection beyond the capabilities of `com.ibm.icu.text.PluralRules` by allowing for an `offset` parameter.
+It also customized this selection beyond the capabilities of `com.ibm.icu.text.PluralRules` by allowing for explicit value matching and an `offset` parameter.

 As pointed out by <a href="https://github.com/mihnita">@mihnita</a> in particular, category selection is not always appropriate for selection on a number: